cloudtruth/cloudtruth-cli/tests/snapshot-tests/parameters/parameter_generate.md

 $ cloudtruth param set param3 --generate
 ?
 1
 Error:
-   0: [91mRule violation: Value is not of type boolean[0m
+   0: Rule violation: Value is not of type boolean
 ...

 $ cloudtruth param set param4 --generate
 ?
 1
 Error:
-   0: [91mRule violation: Value is not of type integer[0m
+   0: Rule violation: Value is not of type integer
 ...

 ```